 - Should I get more propane or space heaters or both?

-1. shut off the water and cleared the pipes
+1. Shut off the water and clear the pipes

 Our freezes are usually just an overnight affair here in Fort Worth, Texas.

 So, once it warms up the next day we don’t have to worry about our RV pipes or hoses freezing.
 Therefore, shutting the water off while we sleep isn’t a big issue.

 We also made sure we had water bottles or jugged water in the fridge filled and ready to go.